freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/25-front-end-development/lab-favorite-icon-toggler/66bf6bacf178eac7b96d4f5e.md

 In this lab you will use JavaScript click events to toggle the appearance of a favorite icon.
 When the heart icon is clicked, the appearance of the heart changes from empty to filled, and vice versa.

-Fulfill the user stories below and get all the tests to pass to complete the lab. **Não copie este projeto de demonstração**.
+Atenda às histórias de usuário abaixo e faça todos os testes passarem para completar o laboratório. **Não copie este projeto de demonstração**.

 **Histórias de usuário:**